Enterprise Modernization | Thoughtworks

 Modernize legacy enterprise systems, realign them with current and future business needs, and empower your organization to adopt new technologies, architectures, and practices.

 Migrate and modernize existing data center infrastructure and applications.
-Take advantage of cloud services, emerging capabilities, and distributed computing architectures, whilst lowering ongoing capital expenditure.
+Take advantage of cloud services, emerging capabilities, and distributed computing architectures, while lowering ongoing capital expenditure.

 Evolve existing applications by moving them to the cloud or reimagining them as new cloud-native services — enabling you to drive scalability, enhance security, and harness the full value that cloud can offer.